MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-objects.md

 Finally, all of the above objects except [network](#network) have a specialized "Local" sub-object containing methods and properties that are only available to the local [device](#device) that owns the object.

 For example, there's a base `PartyEndpoint` object used to represent any local or remote [endpoint](#endpoint), and a more specific `PartyLocalEndpoint` object that can be retrieved via `PartyEndpoint::GetLocal()` only if that endpoint was actually created by the local device.

-This is where the `PartyLocalEndpoint::SendMessage()` method for transmitting game data is exposed, for example, since it wouldn't make sense for one device to be able to somehow transmit data from a completely different remote device's source endpoints.
+This is where the `PartyLocalEndpoint::SendMessage()` method for transmitting game data is exposed since it wouldn't make sense for one device to be able to somehow transmit data from a completely different remote device's source endpoints.

 When using the C++ PlayFab Party interface (recommended), objects are exposed as C++ class instances.
 When using the flat C interface, objects are represented by handle values.